-This is Ducks Unlimited's ongoing program to Acquire and Restore pothole wetlands and prairie grasslands on land for sale adjacent to MNDNR State Wildlife Management Areas (WMA) and federal Waterfowl Production Areas (WPAs) or National Wildlife Refuges (NWRs).
-DU works with willing seller private landowners with drained wetlands and converted prairie uplands, and land on shallow lakes in need of protection.
+This is Phase 15 of Ducks Unlimited's ongoing effort to Acquire and Restore prairie pothole wetlands and grasslands adjacent to State Wildlife Management Areas (WMA) and federal Waterfowl Production Areas (WPAs) or National Wildlife Refuges (NWRs).
+DU works with willing seller private landowners with drained wetlands and converted prairie uplands, and land along shallow lakes in need of protection.
 DU purchases and temporarily holds land title through our Wetlands America Trust (WAT), DU's supporting land-holding organization, of which DU is the sole corporate member.